diogomachado-bioinfo/pubmedtools/README.md

 - `aminocode.pubmed_search_biopython`: Searches the PubMed database using a given term.
-- `aminocode.pubmed_search_edirect`: Searches the PubMed database using the Entrez
+- `aminocode.pubmed_search_edirect`: Searches the PubMed database using the Entrez Direct tool.
-                                           Direct tool.
 - `aminocode.prepare_edirect_folder`: Prepares the Entrez Direct folder for use with the pubmed_search_edirect function.

-## Word Embedding Tools (biotext.wordembtools)
-- `wordembtools.WordEmbedding`: A class for generating word embeddings from a collection of texts.

 ---
 # Installation
-You can install Pubmed Tools using pip:
+You can install PubmedTools using pip:

     pip install pubmedtools